lisa-lumos/Java/08-abstraction.md

 All of these new method types on the interface are concrete methods.

 ## Interfaces, what's new since JDK 8
 Assume many clients use your `FlightEnabled` interface, but now you need to add a new method `FlightStages transition(FlightStages stage);` to the `FlightEnabled` interface, pre JDK 8, this means all your client's code need to change.
+It is not backward compatible.

 As of JDK 8, an Interface extension method is identified by the modifier `default`, so it's commonly known as the default method.
 This method is a concrete method, meaning it must have a method body, even just an empty set of curly braces.
 It is like a method on a superclass, because we can override it.
 Adding a default method doesn't break any classes currently implementing the interface.